Menu

 This test, based as much on force as on technique, requires the lifting of the stone from a vertical position to launch from the station.
 Without swing or rotation, the athlete must keep both feet stationary while the stone is released.
 He must not pass the board on the ground, which marks the front and back of the station, nor throw or touch the ground with any part of his body other than his feet.

-Derived from the same origins as the Heavy Weight Toss, the 2 stone (28 pounds) Light Weight, once used to weigh grains, reinvented itself in the modern track and field event.
+From the same origins as the heavy weight, the 2-stone (28 lb) light weight, once used to weigh grain, has been reinvented as a modern athletics event.
 This event is composed of 35 pounds weights.
 The athlete must constantly keep at least one foot within the limits of the throwing surface, measuring 4’6” wide by 9” deep, and respect the beam limit on the floor when throwing.

 Developed hundreds of years ago, the carrier’s solid stone hammer throw is now recognized as a Highland Games’ heavy event.
 Bigger than the blacksmith’s, this heavy 22-pound hammer is thrown by the athlete during the Heavy Hammer Throw.